 We Can Define Fault for a Car Accident in Texas

-You could be entitled to compensation from the at-fault party whose negligence led to your car accident.
-At Loncar Lyon Jenkins, we help car accident claimants get the financial compensation they are entitled to.
+You could be entitled to recover compensation from the at-fault party whose negligence led to your car accident.
+At Loncar Lyon Jenkins, we help car accident claimants get the financial compensation they are entitled to obtain.
 If you were injured in an accident or if a loved one was seriously or fatally injured, our team is on your side.